btruhand/indeed-resume-scraper/README.md

                         details) (default: False)
   --simulate-user       Whether to simulate user clicks or not (slower)
                         (default: False)
+  --headless            Run browsers in headless mode (default: False)

 required arguments:
   -q query              search query to run on indeed e.g software engineer
                         (default: None)
-  --name name           name of search (used to save files, spaces turned to
+  --name name           name of search (used to save files, lowercased and
-                        "-") (default: None)
+                        spaces turned to "-") (default: None)
 ```

 ## Simulating logging in